Nations urge restraint in India-Pakistan clash

-Deadly clashes between India and Pakistan have prompted concern and calls for restraint from around the world on Wednesday.
+Deadly clashes between India and Pakistan sparked alarm and calls for restraint from around the world on Wednesday.

 The violence was the worst to erupt between the nuclear-armed neighbours and arch-foes in two decades.